ahmetb/kubernetes-network-policy-recipes/README.md

 article first.

 ## NetworkPolicy Crash Course
-NetworkPolicy works at layer 3 or 4 of OSI model and control what goes to and from a pod.
+NetworkPolicies operate at layer 3 or 4 of OSI model (IP and port level).
+They are used to control the traffic in(ingress) and out(egress) of pods.

-Here are some NetworkPolicy gotcha's
+Here are some NetworkPolicies gotcha's
 - An empty selector will match everything.
 For example `spec.podSelector: {}` will apply the policy to all pods in the current namespace.

-- Selectors can only select Pods that are in the same namespace as the NetworkPolicy.
-Eg. `spec.podSelector` of an ingress rule can only select pods in the same namespace the NetworkPolicy is deployed in.
+- Selectors can only select Pods that are in the same namespace as the NetworkPolicies.
+Eg. `spec.podSelector` of an ingress rule can only select pods in the same namespace the NetworkPolicy is deployed to.

-Rules
+- If no NetworkPolicies targets a pod, all traffic to and from the pod is allowed.
+In other words all traffic are allowed until a policy is applied.

-- **RULE 1:** If no NetworkPolicy targets a pod, all traffic to and from all pods in all namespace is allowed.
-In other words all traffic is allowed unless there is one restricting it.
-Remember there is no deny rule in NetworkPolicy.
-You deny  a traffic by not mentioning it.
-"If you're not on the list you can't get in".
+- There are no deny rules in NetworkPolicies.
+NetworkPolicies are deny by default allow explicitly.
+It's the same as saying "If you're not on the list you can't get in."

-- **RULE 2:** If a NetworkPolicy matches a pod but has a null rule, all traffic is blocked.
-Example of this is a ""Deny all traffic policy".
+- If a NetworkPolicies matches a pod but has a null rule, all traffic is blocked.
+Example of this is a "Deny all traffic policy".
 ```yaml
 spec:
   podSelector: